 Migrants clash with Greek police at border after Turkey opens floodgates

-Greek police fired tear gas to repel hundreds of stone-throwing migrants who sought to force their way across the border from Turkey on Sunday, witnesses said, with thousands more behind them after Ankara relaxed curbs on their movement.
+Greek police fired tear gas to repel hundreds of stone-throwing migrants who tried to force their way across the border from Turkey on Sunday, with thousands more behind them after Ankara relaxed curbs on their movement.

-It was the second straight day of clashes at the border crossing by the northeastern Greek town of Kastanies in which police drove back approaching migrants with volleys of tear gas.
-Video footage provided by a Greek government source and seen by Reuters showed riot police being pelted with teargas north of a border fence running through fields in the area, in what appeared to be from Turkish territory.
+The Greek government called the confrontations a threat to national security.
+"Do not attempt to enter Greece illegally - you will be turned back," Prime Minister Kyriakos Mitsotakis said on Twitter after a security meeting on the situation.
+It was the second straight day of clashes at the border crossing near the northeastern Greek town of Kastanies.

+Video footage provided by a Greek government source and seen by Reuters also appeared to show tear gas being fired from the Turkish side of the border at the Greek riot police.
+"The present situation is an active, serious, severe and asymmetrical threat to the national security of the country," Greek government spokesman Stelios Petsas told reporters.

 Along the northeastern mainland border, some migrants waded across a shallow section of the Evro River to the Greek side.
 Witnesses said there were groups of up to 30, including an Afghan mother with a five-day-old infant, by the side of a road after having forded the river.
 The clashes occurred later in the day at the Kastanies crossing after riot police reinforced security there.
 No further details were immediately available as police were escorting reporters away from the scene, citing safety considerations.